ForAeons/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to autocomplete an input string, it is passed to an `AddressBookParser` object which in turn matches the input and return the corresponding autocomplete object (e.g. `AutoCompleteCommand`).
 1. This results in a `AutoComplete` object (more precisely, an object of one of its subclasses e.g., `AutoCompleteCommand`) which is executed by the `LogicManager`.
 1. The autocomplete object is solely responsible for generating the autocomplete suggestions based on the input string (e.g. the additional characters that can be appended to the input string).
-1. The result of the autocompletion is simply a string that autocompletes the input string.
-Autocomplete classes uses [Trie](#trie) under the hood to efficiently generate the autocomplete suggestions.
+1. Autocomplete classes uses [Trie](#trie) under the hood to efficiently generate the autocomplete suggestions.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: